IMI in Portugal

 The full amount can also be paid at the first stage if preferred.

-How do you check and pay it?
+How can you check and pay it?

 In practice, the IMI you pay in a given year usually relates to the previous year.